Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 * implement `sdbus::Message` insertion (serialization) and extraction (deserialization) operators, so sdbus-c++ knows how to serialize/deserialize our custom type,
 * specialize `sdbus::signature_of` template for our custom type, so sdbus-c++ knows the mapping to D-Bus type and other necessary information about our type.

 Say, we would like to represent D-Bus arrays as `std::list`s in our application.
 Since sdbus-c++ comes with pre-defined support for `std::vector`s, `std::array`s and `std::span`s as D-Bus array representations, we have to provide an extension.
 To implement message serialization and deserialization functions for `std::list`, we can simply copy the sdbus-c++ implementation of these functions for `std::vector`, and simply adjust for `std::list`.
-Then we provide `signature_of` specialization, again written on terms of one specialized for `std::vector`:
+Then we provide `signature_of` specialization, again written in terms of one specialized for `std::vector`:

 ```c++
 #include <list>